 • Add sugar and pectin.
 Transfer the cranberry mixture to the saucepan.
 Add the sugar and pectin (if using; see notes for why), and bring to a boil over medium heat.
 Stir constantly to dissolve the sugar completely.

 • Boil to gel.
 Increase the heat to medium-high and bring the mixture to a hard rolling boil, stirring constantly.
-Bring the mixture to the gel stage or 220 degrees F. You can track that using a candy thermometer.
+Bring the mixture to the gel stage or 220℉.
+You can track that using a candy thermometer.
 If you do not have one, place a plate in the freezer for 5 minutes.
 Remove the plate from the freezer and drop a teaspoon of the mixture onto the plate.
 It is ready if you can drag your finger through without the mixture running.
 If the mixture runs, boil for a few more minutes and test until the mixture does not run.
 Once it hits the gel stage, remove it from the heat.

 • Fill jars.
-Transfer the jars from the waterbath canner and place the canning funnel over a jar.
+Remove the jars from the waterbath canner and place the canning funnel over a jar.
 Ladle the hot liquid into the hot jars, leaving ¼ inch headspace.
 Repeat this process for all 4 half-pint jars.

 • Debubble and wipe rims.
 Using your debubbler, remove any bubbles.
 Using a clean, damp towel, wipe the rims.